 Don’t use “spam” keywords hoping for better search results, as irrelevant tags will damage your clip performance.
 Trying to game the system by filling your keywords or clip titles with popular search terms unrelated to your media will actually cause your files to sink in the search ranking.

 You have the freedom to set your own prices for your media, and you’ll receive 50% of every sale.
-The chart below features our minimum prices and average best-selling prices for each media type to help guide you.

 If you’re unsure about how to price your files, you can change the Pricing Method to “LET POND5 SET MY PRICE” and we’ll take care of it for you.

 When you get a sale, we will notify you via email, and once your balance reaches the payout limit, we will issue payment via the payout method selected in your account.
 Payouts are processed once a month, on the 15th.

 4. Preparing Model and Property Releases

 Model and property releases are required for all media to be sold as cleared for commercial use.
 Model and/or property releases may not be necessary for media intended for editorial use (see below).

 - Must include a recognizable photo of the model that is not a frame grab of the model from the item submission itself